joeldev/ADNKit/README.md

 /* this assumes you have two text fields, usernameField and passwordField */

-// ask for permission to see user information and send new Posts ADNAuthScope requestedScopes = ADNAuthScopeBasic | ADNAuthScopeWritePost;
+// ask for permission to see user information and send new Posts ANKAuthScope requestedScopes = ANKAuthScopeBasic | ANKAuthScopeWritePost;

 // handler to call when finished authenticating id handler = ^(BOOL success, NSError *error) {